andrew-le/TA-Wiki/Gallery.md

 > [Wiki](Home) ▸ **Gallery**

 Welcome to the **D3 gallery**!
-More examples are available on [bl.ocks.org/mbostock](http://bl.ocks.org/mbostock).
-If you want to share an example and don't have your own hosting, consider using [Gist](http://gist.github.com) and [bl.ocks.org](http://bl.ocks.org).
-If you want to share or view live examples try [vida.io](https://vida.io/explore).
+More examples are available for forking on [Observable](https://beta.observablehq.com)’s; see [my profile](https://beta.observablehq.com/@mbostock) and the [visualization collection](https://beta.observablehq.com/collection/visualization).
+Feel free to publish and share your own!

 ## Visual Index